Reading time: 16 min.

 What is red light therapy for hair?

-Red light therapy is a form of LLLT, also known as photobiomodulation.
-It uses light of specific wavelengths to stimulate your hair growth.
-Despite having “lasers” in its name, LLLT now mostly uses non-coherent light-emitting diodes (LEDs) [4], which can produce light of different wavelengths with specific effects on the human body.
+Red light therapy is a form of low-level laser therapy.
+It uses light of specific wavelengths to stimulate your hair follicles, resulting in cell proliferation and improved hair growth.
+Despite the reference to “lasers” in its name, LLLT now mostly uses LEDs to produce light of different wavelengths [4].
+Various wavelengths have specific effects on the human body.

-As its name suggests, red light therapy uses red or near-infrared beams of light, its wavelength ranging between 630 and 700 nm (660 nm is usually preferred).
+As its name suggests, red light therapy uses red or near-infrared beams of light.
+Wavelengths range from 630 to 700 nm (660 nm is usually preferred).
 They penetrate the scalp and optimise cell functioning, which, in turn, stimulates hair growth.

 Wavelengths used in red light therapy for hair growth